wazuh/wazuh-documentation/source/user-manual/capabilities/fluent-forwarder.rst

 Example for testing
 -------------------

-This example is for testing purposes on a Debian machine, with a Wazuh manager.
+This example is for testing purposes on a Debian machine, with the Wazuh manager installed.

 Given the following configuration: